BartolHrg/VB.C-CPP/README.md

 When defining macros that use VB.C code, enclose that code in `VB_C_CODE`, so that it is usable even when some other program is not using VB.C.

 It is not standard to prefix your identifiers with VB_C or __VB_C as it may conflict with VB.H.
-VB.H might define new keyword that will be ALL CAPS without those prefixes (sorry about that).
+VB.H might define a new keyword that will be ALL CAPS without those prefixes (sorry about that).
-Which means that it's not really safe to make ALL CAPS identifiers at all, though, I believe that migration would be trivial.
+This means that it's not really safe to make ALL CAPS identifiers at all, though, I believe that migration would be trivial.

 ---